benmarwick/olympic-dam-mobile-gis/README.md

 [![DOI](https://zenodo.org/badge/4763/benmarwick/olympic-dam-mobile-gis.png)](http://dx.doi.org/10.5281/zenodo.11833)

+This repository contains:

+1. Supplementary material supporting the analysis of site recording rates with and without a mobile GIS at Olympic Dam.
+The Rmd file contains the data and R source code and the html file is the output from executing that source code.

-This repository contains the key files for the mobile GIS used during the Olympic Dam archaeological surveys conducted by Hughes Environment & Heritage P/L during 2007-2010.
+2. The key files for the mobile GIS used during the Olympic Dam archaeological surveys conducted by Hughes Environment & Heritage P/L during 2007-2010.
+These are in the directory 'recording_forms_and_manuals'.

 The PDF documents contains information on how the files were used and explanations of the field names.
 These manuals were written for